salsazufar/rock-paper-scissors-classification/README.md

 ## Introduction

 This project was created as part of the graduation requirements for the "Learn Machine Learning for Beginners" course organized by Dicoding.
-In this project, we use a dataset of rock, paper, and scissors images and train a CNN model to classify these images.
+In this project, i use a dataset of rock, paper, and scissors images and train a CNN model to classify these images.

 ## Features
 - Uses TensorFlow and Keras to build the CNN model.